I’m excited to announce Head Heart Hands, which is FREE action guide designed to equip anyone who wants to respond to the harm of privilege.

 So as I traveled around the country last year, I began to speak about a holistic response to the wounds of privilege.
 I talked about how we respond with our whole selves, in community, over a long period of time.
 I talked about the head, the heart, and the hands all working together to give us what we need in order to participate in sustained and transformative healing work over time.

 Today I’m announcing the publication of a new, free resource to accompany White Picket Fences.
 Head Heart Hands is an action guide designed to equip anyone who wants to respond to the harm of privilege.
 It walks through the problems of “fixes” and then offers ways to engage your head, heart, and hands.

-You can download this free guide here.
+Download this free guide!
 I hope it equips and empowers you to participate in ongoing healing work.